michaelb167212/Jammming/README.md

   ##pull existing playlists from user account to be edited and uploaded.

-  ##allow users to listed to selected playlists from app.
+  ##allow users to listen to saved playlists from app.

 ## Available Scripts